chrislauyc/PyOriginTools/documentation/API-design/ideas.md

 # now it's time to create our workbook!
 demoBook=OR.Book("FruityBook",sheets=[sheet1, sheet2]) # initiate with 2 sheets
-demoBook.

-(sheet3) # demonstrate how to add a sheet demoBook.moveSheet(-1,0) # move the last sheet to the first spot

-demoBook.transferToOrigin(overwrite=True) # communicates with PyOrigin to create/fill this book.
+demoBook.addSheet(sheet3) # demonstrate how to add a sheet demoBook.moveSheet(-1,0) # move the last sheet to the first spot demoBook.transferToOrigin(overwrite=True) # communicates with PyOrigin to create/fill this book.
 ```